Design

 On Meta Quest Pro, you can leverage a color passthrough video feed of the environment.
 It becomes easier to blend physical and virtual worlds together with this added level of detail.

-Our mixed reality capabilities allow developers to control the blending between passthrough and their app.
+Hardware capabilities allow you to control the blending between passthrough and your app.
 By playing with the transparency of a black background, applications can create the illusion that the environment is actually being lit and dimmed.

 The following examples demonstrate lighting with passthrough.
 In the left-hand image, passthrough is dimmed everywhere, except for a cone of light attached to a flashlight that the user holds in their hand.
 In the right-hand image, passthrough is dimmed around a board game on a table, drawing the user’s attention to the game.